Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 Canonical tags can be very, very dangerous to search rankings if used improperly.

-If you’re not familiar, canonical tags are a way of telling Google and other search engines that a specified URL is a copy of another page or page.
+If you’re not familiar with canonical tags are a way of telling Google and other search engines that a specified URL is a copy of another page or page.

 Canonical tags allow you to prevent content duplication issues and tell Google the preferred page you want to be indexed in the search results.